Tom Bladon: Professional

 After impressing the Flyers coaching staff, Bladon was named to their opening night roster for the 1972–73 season.
 Flyers' head coach Fred Shero later said that Bladon was playing under more pressure than any other rookie because he was used in "every situation."
 By mid-February, Bladon ranked high among the NHL's rookie scoring leaders with eight goals and 23 assists.
 Despite going through a scoring drought, Bladon tied Rick Foley's franchise record for points by a defenseman in early March.
 He finished his rookie season with 11 goals and 42 points, surpassing Bobby Orr's NHL record for assists by a rookie defenseman.
 Following their 1974 Stanley Cup win, Bladon signed a long-term contract extension with the Flyers.

 On December 11, 1977, Bladon became the first defenceman in NHL history to record eight points in a single game.
 He scored four goals and four assists in the Flyers' 11–1 win over the Cleveland Barons.
 His record stood for nearly a decade before being tied by Paul Coffey of the Edmonton Oilers in 1986.

 Following the 1977–78 season, Bladon, Orest Kindrachuk, and Ross Lonsberry were traded to the Pittsburgh Penguins in exchange for their first-round selection in the 1978 NHL amateur draft.
 As a free agent in July 1980, Bladon was acquired by the Edmonton Oilers in exchange for future considerations.
 However, he refused to report to the Oilers minor league team after playing only four periods.
 After receiving a release from the team, Bladon earned a tryout with the Detroit Red Wings.

 Personal life

-Following his retirement, Bladon opened a trophy store in Victoria, British Columbia.
+Following his retirement, Bladon bought a trophy store in Victoria, British Columbia.
 He also worked as head coach at the Island Pacific Hockey School For Girls.
 By 2007, Bladon and his wife Diane gained ownership of a Tim Hortons franchise in Calgary.